 At Microsoft, the core of our vision is “Any Developer, Any App, Any Platform” and we are committed to bringing you the most productive development tools and services to build your apps across all platforms.
-With this in mind, we are thrilled to announce today the availability of vcpkg on Linux and MacOS.

 We are happy to announce a new feature for vcpkg in version 0.0.103: Feature Packages.

 Vcpkg is a package manager to help acquiring and building open source libraries on Windows; vcpkg currently offers over 600 C++ libraries available for VS2017 and VS2015.

 If you’re just getting started and want to learn more about vcpkg, check out our initial post.

 We recently added a new option to vcpkg (i.e. vcpkg contact –survey) to provide a direct way to share your feedback with the Vcpkg team.